-In 2016, the cost of global parcel delivery, excluding pickup, line-haul, and sorting, According to the McKinsey report [5], in Germany and the US might reach 5 billion and 25 billion parcels per year, respectively.
-The biggest share (often higher than 50%) in total parcel delivery cost goes to last-mile delivery.
-This is why the large and highly dynamic parcel delivery market is constantly being disrupted.
+In 2016, the cost of global parcel delivery, excluding pickup, line-haul, and sorting, According to the McKinsey report [5], over the next ten years, market volumes in Germany and the US might reach 5 billion and 25 billion parcels per year, respectively.
+The biggest share (often higher than 50%) in total parcel delivery why the large and highly dynamic parcel delivery market is constantly being disrupted.
 Innovative last-mile concepts have been proposed to cope with the increasing demand for logistic efficiency and competitive prices.
 Among them, one can now find pickup points networks, integrated public and freight transportation, deliveries directly into the customer's c trunk, crowdshipping, and more recently, the use of unmanned aerial vehicles (drones) and self-driving autonomous robots.